Darsh T. Wasan

 B.S. from University of Illinois, Urbana (Chemical Engineering, 1960)

-Professor Wasan, who is currently serving as editor-in-chief of the Journal of Colloid and Interface Science, has research interests in the areas of interfacial and colloidal phenomena, foams, emulsions and dispersions, and food and environmental technologies.
-His present research activities in these areas are:
+Darsh Wasan's has research interests in the areas of interfacial and colloidal phenomena, foams, emulsions and dispersions, and food and environmental technologies.
+His research activities included:

 Thin Liquid Films, Foams, Emulsions and Nano-particle Suspensions